 “But can’t I do that myself?”

-If you could have, you would have… right?
+Well, if you could have, you probably already would have… right?

 A child with medium skin tone and brown hair wears a blue baseball t-shirt and stands in front of a solild yellow backdrop.
 Their eyes and mouth are open wide and they look off-camera at something as though completely surprised or shocked — maybe by a career discovery epiphany.